What is a Risk Assessment Template?

 - Promote transparency and collaboration against operational risks – To identify, evaluate, and control operational risks, teams need to be open and transparent with their activities and processes.

-One of the main things to keep in mind is the format of your report.
+One of the main things to keep in mind on how to perform a risk assessment is the format of your report.
 Depending on the type of the risk assessment, this format will serve as the outline of the full risk assessment.

 What is the Correct Format of the Template?